 Hungerford is great and probably what I would use if I had to teach a graduate algebra sequence myself.

 Galois theory is arguably the heart of abstract algebra and in large parts its catalyst, at least when it comes to groups and fields.
 It is a beautiful theory with a master theorem.
-If you have taken a graduate algebra class, you probably already saw the subject though.
-If you havent, here is my favorite place to read about it:
+If you have taken a graduate algebra class, you probably already saw the subject.
+If you haven’t (or if you want another exposition), here is my favorite place to read about it:

 Fields and Galois Theory, J.S.
 Milne

 J.S.
 Milne is a fantastic author, and most of his works are completely free on his website.
-Almost everything he has written will be referenced in this list because it’s just that good.
-Not to mention free books are always welcome!
-Either way, here is another book on Galois theory worth looking through:
+Almost everything he has written will be referenced in this list because it’s great, systematic and free.
+And free books are always welcome!
+Either way, here is the classic reference on the subject:

 Galois Theory, Harold M. Edwards

-What I like most about this book is the way it handles Galois theory: By discussing at lengths about its history, especially where it came from and what allowed Galois to discover and prove his famous theorem.
+What I like most about the book is that the author chose to discuss at lengths about the history of the subject, especially where it came from and what allowed Galois to discover his famous theorem.

 Commutative algebra is the backbone of algebraic geometry and algebraic number theory and is a crucial course in the life of an algebraist.
 There are many different great books on the subject, so I will list a few.
 First, my favorite out of them all: